RasaHQ/rasa/docs/nlu/components.rst

 :Description:
     Creates feature for intent classification using the spacy featurizer.
 :Configuration:
-    The document vector, e.g. the vector of the ``CLS`` token can be calculated in two different ways, either via mean or via max pooling.
+    The sentence vector, e.g. the vector of the ``CLS`` token can be calculated in two different ways, either via mean or via max pooling.
 You can specify the pooling method in your configuration file with the option ``pooling``.
     The default pooling method is set to ``mean``.